B-Tran/rshell/README2.md

 2) Cd is not part of bin file diectory so cd won't work as a command.However, the cd error will be implemented in the next assigment.

 ##Note
 We were only able to test the parser  in the program.
-We are aware there are more testing that need to done in the R Shell.
+We are aware there are more testing that need to done in the R Shell. because there are many potential bugs in the program.
 The rest of tests will be implemented in the next assignment.
 Further, we added perror for every syscall.
+Unforunately, we didn't manaaged to upload our UML diagram section.